Jacquescode/Higmos-responsive/README.md

 Build a Responsive Website from Scratch | HTML, CSS Tutorial

-A "Project Tutorial" from devchallenges.io I completed.
+A "Code Along Project Tutorial" from devchallenges.io that I have completed.